Race ready Kinesium tubing with Crossbow top tube.

 • Eyeletted seat stays for mudguards and racks, double bottle cage mounts.
 Inboard caliper is out of the way making rack and guard mounting simple.

-• Rear Mech cable Routing is on RHS of top tube, out of the way of your neck when carrying, it’s designed to take a full outer cable [for max mud/water resistance].
+• Rear Mech cable Routing is on RHS of top tube, out of the way of your neck when carrying, it’s designed to take a full outer cable from the top tube cable stop [for max mud/water resistance].

 *Front mech cable routing features a removable adjustable cable stop with a BB guide for bottom pull cable routing.
 For 1x set-ups a blanking plate replaces the cable stop , for Di2 a wire port replaces the cable stop.